What you need to know about Kalydeco

 - October 2016: Kalydeco is prescribed for two-to-five year olds in Scotland with at least one copy of the above mutations.

 - Between July 2012 and December 2015, 439 patients in the UK have been prescribed Kalydeco.

-Kalydeco is available to everyone over 6 who is eligible, and we soon expect a decision on children aged 2-5.
+Kalydeco is available to everyone over the age of two who is eligible.
 If you are currently receiving Kalydeco there is no risk that this treatment will be withdrawn as a result of further negotiations.